MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 ## Clean up resources

-You can delete the resources on your [Azure Portal](http://ms.portal.azure.com/) to avoid unexpected charges.
+When no longer needed, use the [Azure Portal](http://ms.portal.azure.com/) to delete the resources created in this article to avoid unexpected charges.

 ## Next steps